Matheusadler/Sentiment-Analysis-Application/README.md

-# twitterApp
+# Analyze Sentiment Application
-A test twitter application for my final paper  in University.
+Application for my final paper  in University.